 3. Provide your written answers to the questions in Roman numeral I (above) as a PDF or Word attachment.
 Name your file: LAST NAME_ANSWERS.
-Example: Giblin_Answers.pdf
+Example: Smith_Answers.pdf

-4. Provide your manuscript sample and synopsis described in Roman numeral II (above) as a PDF or Word attachment.
+4. Provide your manuscript sample described in Roman numeral II (above) as a Word attachment or link to a Google doc.
 Name your file: LAST NAME_MANUSCRIPT.
-Example: Giblin_Manuscript.pdf
+Example: Smith_Manuscript.docx

 5. Entries must be received by 11:59pm on 2/16/23.